-Siege of Kharkiv: “We know Ukraine will win — but will we survive?”
+Siege of Kharkiv: “We know Ukraine will win – but will we survive?”

 Manicurist, 34 years old

 Before the war, I was a manicurist.
 Now, my clients sometimes come to my house so I can remove their polish, because nobody has time for manicures.
 The city is frozen.
 Nothing is open except for pharmacies and grocery stores.
 A lot of people are volunteering, helping others, doing whatever they can.
 Or they just wander from store to store, looking for something they need.
 When I walk around the city, if I don’t have anything else to do, I can find eggs in some stories, a little bit of meat in some, bread in some.
 I saved some longer-lasting foods during the first week [of the war], when there was still food in the supermarkets.
 There isn’t any cereal or pasta in the stores, no flour, practically no milk.
 There are huge lines for humanitarian assistance, so I prefer to find groceries myself while we still have the finances.
 Overall, the food situation is better than it was a few weeks ago.
 They sometimes bring bread and chicken into the courtyard and give it out for free.
 All of my friends are alive.
 Some have gotten injured, and a lot of them evacuated.
 Quite a few of them left, actually.
-I’m still in the city, with my husband and our relatives — we have a bed-ridden grandfather and a lot of pets.
-The city center, the square, part of the zoo, and Gorky Park are all destroyed.
+I’m still in the city, with my husband and our relatives – we have a bed-ridden grandfather and a lot of pets.
+The city centre, the square, part of the zoo and Gorky Park are all destroyed.
 The historical buildings downtown are damaged.
 My house and my apartment are still in one piece.
 When the heavy shelling starts, we hide in the basement.
-The bombs fall constantly, every single day, and in the last two days, it’s been especially bad in our district.
+The bombs fall constantly, every single day, and in the last two days it’s been especially bad in our district.
 The air-raid siren consistently goes off once every couple of hours.
 The bombs used to be further away, but the fighter jets would still fly [over us] and make a lot of noise.

 The shelling is constant, not from the air, but from the Grads [tanks] near Kharkiv.
 We’re very tired.
 Our old way of life has collapsed.
 I constantly want to sleep; they drop bombs all night, so we sleep in fits and starts.
 Some people sleep at home, like us, and some people sleep in bomb shelters or in the metro station.
 The mood fluctuates from “Hooray, we survived and we can keep going!” in the morning to “I don’t have the strength, I don’t want anything, how much can they bomb one city” in the evening.
-We have a curfew from 6:00 pm to 6:00 am, and mandatory blackouts — meaning we’re not allowed to turn on the lights when it’s dark outside.
-Neighbors keep track of each other to make sure nobody forgets about the lights.
+We have a curfew from 6:00 pm to 6:00 am, and mandatory blackouts – meaning we’re not allowed to turn on the lights when it’s dark outside.
+Neighbours keep track of each other to make sure nobody forgets about the lights.
 And we look out for suspicious people, because [Russian] saboteurs have started to penetrate the city.
 And they’re getting caught.
 Sometimes you can hear machine gun fire or pistol shots outside.
-A lot of my male friends have joined the territorial defense force or become volunteers.
+A lot of my male friends have joined the territorial defence force or become volunteers.
 But I can’t talk about that, because I know Russian soldiers sometimes shoot the volunteers.
 My husband is currently unemployed, so sometimes he helps the local district volunteers – he’s helped them unload humanitarian supplies a couple times.
 He doesn’t have a car, and his vision is -6.5, so he’s one of the last people they would recruit, but if they do, he’s ready.
 Not everyone is fighting; some people have continued to work, for example, in residential buildings.
 They patch up leaks, repair the pipes, fix the substations.
 They often get injured by missile strikes.
 They repair as much of the city as they can, but it’s impossible to fix everything while there’s a war going on.
-For example, we won’t have hot water in the city until the end of the water.
+For example, we won’t have hot water in the city until the end of the war.
 A lot of homes don’t have heat, because the pipes have been severely damaged.

 We have light and heat, but the heaters aren’t very warm.
-Right now, there’s neither cold nor hot water — the plumbing got damaged somewhere yesterday.
-We managed to fill some bucket switch water [before it was cut off].
+Right now, there’s neither cold nor hot water – the plumbing got damaged somewhere yesterday.
+We managed to fill some bucket with water [before it was cut off].
 We’ve learned.

 Elena